Institute of Continuing & TESOL Education: English language courses

-The Institute supports international students who have been offered a place at The University of Queensland with Bridging English programs, and free ongoing English language support for current students and their family members.

-Intensive regular English courses run in five-week sessions from January to December each year, and ICTE has an average annual enrolment of more than 4400 students from more than 50 countries and regions in Asia, Europe, the Pacific, Latin America and the Middle East.
-ICTE also has significant experience and expertise in the design, development and delivery of customised General English and English for Specific Purposes (ESP) programs for groups of students and professionals.
+Intensive regular English courses are offered in five-week sessions from January to December annually.
+ICTE has an average yearly enrollment of over 4400 students from more than 50 countries and regions across Asia, Europe, the Pacific, Latin America, and the Middle East.
+Additionally, ICTE is engaged in creating, producing, and administering customized General English and English for Specific Purposes (ESP) programs for groups of students and professionals.

 Continuing education

-ICTE offers a wide range of continuing education programs for international individuals and client groups.
 Programs include customised technical, academic or vocational programs, corporate training and professional development, and educational tours.

-Training is delivered by the Institute’s professional and experienced trainers, as well as expert presenters sourced from UQ’s academic and professional community.
-Also, government, leading corporate, business and community organisations.
-Programs are highly practical and designed to provide participants with skills and insights that can be directly applied to their own academic or industry experience.

 Teacher training and professional development

-ICTE is one of Australia’s leaders in the field of English teacher training and professional development.
 The Institute offers pre-service certificate programs, in-service professional development programs, language teaching management and leadership training as well as school governance and administration programs.
 Programs include: